0xShaolin/Intruder/README.md

 Prerequisites:
 --------------
-SSID and Password of WiFi
+SSID and Password of WiFi,
-Python2
+Python2,
-Termcolor(will install if you don't have)
+Termcolor(will install if you don't have),
-Linux
+Linux,

 How to setup:
 --------------